Burlington, Ontario: Media

-Online media

-BurlingtonToday.com is an online local news source in Burlington, offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.
+Burlington Post was an online publication from Metroland Media Group.
+Print publication ceased, but Burlington news is still posted on its website, insidehalton.com.
+Village Media's BurlingtonToday.com is an online local news source in Burlington, offering the latest breaking news, weather updates, entertainment, sports and business features, obituaries and more.

-Print media

-Several publications are either published in or around Burlington, or have Burlington as one of their main subjects, including Burlington Post and View Magazine.
+Hamilton-based View Magazine is distributed in print, in Burlington.

 Radio

 Burlington is part of the Hamilton radio market.
 One radio station, FM 107.9 CJXY, is licensed to Burlington and another, FM 94.7 CHKX, to "Hamilton/Burlington."
 Both presently broadcast from studios in Hamilton.
 Burlington listeners are also served by stations licensed to Toronto, St. Catharines, Niagara Falls and Buffalo, New York.

 Television stations

 Burlington is primarily served by media based in Toronto (other than those noted below), as it is geographically in the Greater Toronto and Hamilton Area (GTHA).